amirghedira/todo-task-NestJs-Graphql-RestAPI/readme.md

 Link: [https://www.npmjs.com/package/moment](https://www.npmjs.com/package/moment)

 ### rxjs:
-this amazing and huge library has a lot to say about, but to be brief it allow you to manage some state in your angular project.
+this amazing and huge library has a lot to say about, but to be brief it allows you to manage some state in your angular project.
 Link: [https://www.npmjs.com/package/rxjs](https://www.npmjs.com/package/rxjs)

 ### sweetalert2:
-this library provides a pre-build modals you can use to display success messages or errors, without adding HTML or CSS to your project.
+this library provides pre-build modals you can use to display success messages or errors, without adding HTML or CSS to your project.
 Link: [https://www.npmjs.com/package/sweetalert2](https://www.npmjs.com/package/sweetalert2)

 ### apollo-client: